 + I am placing my order from outside the USA, why is there a chance that I may have to pay more when it gets to my postal office?

 This question is geared mostly towards UK customers.
 A VAT charge is what the Royal Mail charges for items over a certain dollar/GBP amount.
 Being in the USA, there is no way I can account for this cost/collect it at the time of purchase because the VAT does not exist in the States.
 The postage I/you pay for through Etsy accounts for what Etsy thinks it costs/typically costs, but all countries may have differing customs that incur costs that are paid directly to them.
 I apologize for any inconvenience this may cause, but it is truly out of my control.
 I’ve only encountered this issue with customers in England, but there are so many countries that I cannot pretend to know everyone’s postal and tax procedures.

 + How come your earrings aren’t waterproof?

 Grey Theory Mill earrings are not considered waterproof for a couple reasons.
 They are not being made by a factory with machines, each one is hand assembled by myself--Jonnie--or my right hand gal, Monica :) However, there is some wiggle room with this...the brass earrings won’t disintegrate if water touches them.
 If you forget to take them off before getting into the shower they’ll be fine...just don’t make it a habit!
 The oxygen in water oxidizes the brass to a dark color quickly and over time the water temperature could compromise the integrity of the bond between earring post and earring piece.
-The emojis and wooden earrings are 100% NOT WATERPROOF.
-The emojis’ color will run and the wood will soak up the water and pull away from the post.

 + What do you mean when you say your earrings are hypoallergenic?